MicrosoftDocs/azure-aks-docs/articles/aks/secure-container-access.md

     }
     ```

-    In version 1.19 and later, you need to configure the following:
+    In version 1.19 and later, you need to configure:

     ```json
     {